-Dinkytown/University of Minnesota Area
+Dinkytown, University of Minnesota Area & Prospect Park

 Class and Character, On and Off Campus

 There’s absolutely nothing dinky about Dinkytown—with the exception being its square footage compared to other neighborhoods.
 But in its relatively small footprint, expect to be amazed by the cultural and culinary offerings here.
-Rubbing shoulders with the University of Minnesota, Dinkytown and nearby Stadium Village feature a vibrant mashup of college-town coffee shops, plus refined dining and lodging for when the parents come to visit.
+Rubbing shoulders with the University of Minnesota, Dinkytown, nearby Stadium Village and Prospect Park feature a vibrant mashup of college-town coffee shops, plus refined dining and lodging for when the parents come to visit.
 During Gophers sporting events, the neighborhoods amp up the excitement at sports bars and restaurants.
 Arts lovers find plenty to engage with, too, at cultural meccas Northrop Auditorium, the Frederick R. Weisman Art Museum and the iconic Varsity Theater.

 Things to Do